datadrivendesign/stf/README.md

 * USB debugging is not enabled
   - Enable it.
 * USB debugging is enabled but the USB connection mode is wrong
   - Try switching between MTP and PTP modes and see if the device appears.
-This happens fairly often on OS X but almost never on Linux.
+This happens fairly often on Mac OS but almost never on Linux.
 * You don't have the ADB daemon running
   - Make sure ADB is running with `adb start-server`.
 * You haven't authorized the ADB key yet